bstadie/Stat_415_Spring_2023/homework-1/README.md

 10. Construct conditional probability density plots (or other suitable visualizations) for the numerical variables in the dataset to help understand the relationships between these variables and the target variable, `isFraud`.
 Identify any patterns or trends suggesting a relationship between the numerical variables and fraudulent transactions.

-11. Programmatically identify multi-swipe transactions and the conditions under which they occur (e.g., same amount within a short time span).
-Estimate the percentage of multi-swipe transactions and the percentage of total dollar amount for these transactions, excluding the first "normal" transaction from the count.
-Were any interesting findings uncovered?
+11. Programmatically identify multi-swipe transactions by defining specific conditions under which they occur (e.g., same amount, within a short time span, etc.).
+Clearly state the conditions you have chosen for this analysis.
+Estimate the percentage of multi-swipe transactions and the percentage of the total dollar amount for these transactions, excluding the first "normal" transaction from the count.
+Discuss any interesting findings or patterns that emerge from your analysis of multi-swipe transactions and their conditions.

 12. Examine the class imbalance in the `isFraud` outcome variable and discuss the potential implications of these patterns for the development of a predictive model for credit card fraud detection.